Python Dictionary

 Copying a Dictionary in Python

 In Python, assigning one dictionary to another using dict2 = dict1 does not create a new dictionary.
-Instead, both variables point to the same object in memory, so any change made to one will affect the other.
+Instead, both variables point to the same object in memory.
+To create an independent copy, Python provides safe methods.

 Method 1: Using the copy() Method